rleddy/run-petri/README.md

 pNet.setNetworkFromJson(net_def)
 ```

-The JSON object referenced by net_def in the example above has an array of nodes definitions and an array of transitions.
+The JSON object referenced by *net_def* in the example above has an array of nodes definitions and an array of transitions.
+The method *pNet.setNetworkFromJson*, compiles the JSON definition.

 Once the nodes and transitions are compiled by the RunPetri instance, the nodes (circels in Petri net diagrams) may receive values.

+Typically, nodes that take in inputs from external sources, networks, driver ports, etc. will be the first nodes to receive values.
+These nodes may be refered to as ***input nodes*** for the whole systems.
+Each transition receives activation from input places, those are nodes that point to the transition and may be internal to the network.

-When all the inputs nodes of a transition contain values, the Petri net may perform actions that move the values forward through reductions.
+When all the places nodes of a transition contain values, the Petri net may perform actions that move the values forward through reductions.
 Transitions that have all of their inputs containing values, are called "active" transitions.

 It is up to the application program to trigger the execution of the active transitions.
 At any time, the application may call pNet.step(), and drive the values forward.

 When the appliation calls pNet.step(), *step* examines all transitions for activation and then calls upon the reduction methods of the transition move the values.

+Eventually, some transition will write its reduced value to an ***exit*** place.
+Such a place node will transfer its values out to networks or machines.

 The RunPetri class is defined with a way for the application program to pass values into it asynchronoulsy.
 The JSON object may contain definitions of nodes that will be called *sources*.
 The RunPetri instance compiles event handlers for events named with the ids of the source nodes.
 In this way, processes that take in data asynchronously may emit values to the source nodes, creating new resources that may flow throught the net.
 For example, if a source node is named, "sensor1", the applcation may call, pNet.emit("sensor1",value).

 # The JSON Definition Object

 Here is an example of a JSON definition object for RunPeti: